Giftbit/lightrail-client-ruby/README.md

     })
 ```

 Full argument parameters can be found in the [Lightrail API Docs](https://lightrailapi.docs.apiary.io/#introduction).
+Arguments should be passed in `camelCased` exactly as they appear in the API Docs.

 If you'd like to see more examples of using the gem, our full Ruby tests can be viewed [here](https://github.com/Giftbit/lightrail-client-ruby/tree/master/spec/resources).